 Keep in mind this is purely personal, so things that affected me can mean nothing to you, and vice-versa.

-My two favorites questions that I like to ask myself are how my work/life balance is, in the sense of do I still have time to do things that I like outside working hours without feeling stressed? and, the last one is about how do I feel on Sunday nights? am I motivated to start a new work week or am I already putting myself down because tomorrow I have to go to work?
+My two favorite questions that I like to ask myself are how my work/life balance is, in the sense of do I still have time to do things that I like outside working hours without feeling stressed. and, the last one is about how do I feel on Sunday nights? am I motivated to start a new work week or am I already putting myself down because tomorrow I have to go to work?

 Based on my experience other things that I can relate to feeling demotivated are, working on things that I don't feel proud of, toxicity at work, not an inclusive environment, working long hours, wearing multiple hats context switching all the time, bad managers, excessive competitive working culture, super hierarchical organizations, among others.